masked-redhat/User-Administrator/README.md

 1. Open Postman and create a new HTTP request for each endpoint.
 2. Send requests to the endpoints to test CRUD operations.
-3. Verify that the responses are correct and the database is updated.

 ## Docker Setup